 About the Study:

 This study explores how engaging in creative activities may be helpful for mental health and wellbeing in adolescents.
-Study participants will attend eight sessions (over two weeks) of Creativity Camp which involves a range of different arts activities.
+Study participants will attend weekly art workshops which involves a range of different arts activities and fill out some surveys.

-For more information, please visit our page dedicated to the Creativity Camp Study
+For more information, please visit our page dedicated to the MIDB Imagination Studio Study

 Imagination Central